na-na-hi/renget/archive/smgenskins.md

    - Blake Belladona Amaterasu Special Emote does some kinda anime sword-flourish, where she teleports around striking some action poses on loop.

  - Anhur
    - Duke Dan de Lyons Anhur has a unique Wave.
 He tips his hat.
-Despite being part of a wider skinline *(The Gentlemen; shared with Kukulkan, Fenrir, Sun Wukong, Ymir and Set)*; this is the only skin in the line that does this.
+Despite being part of a wider skinline *(The Gentlemen; shared with Kukulkan, Fenrir, Sun Wukong, Kumbhakarna, Ymir and Set)*; this is the only skin in the line that does this.

  - Anubis
    - Demonic Pact Anubis progresses through 4 formes from Base, then at Level 5, 10 and 15.